 Indian food surprises us not only with its incomparable flavors and scents thanks to the use of specific combination of spices.
 India's vast reservoir of spices made from its abundance of tropical herbs and plants contains medicinal and preservative properties.
+Health benefits of Indian Spices are tremendous.

 Herbs and spices have traditionally been used to treat diseases for thousands of years.
 They were mentioned in the ancient Hindu scriptures called the Vedas, ancient Egyptian papyruses and the Old Testament.
 Although it was not until the Roman conquests that western counties discovered their culinary possibilities, spices have always been believed to have healing and magical qualities.
 They have been used to cast spells, as incense in religious rites, to embalm corpses, to add aroma to perfumes and as aphrodisiacs.
 The word spice comes from Latin species, meaning a commodity of value and distinction.
 During their long and fascinating history, spices have often been more valuable than gold or precious stones, and the trade of spices has been an extraordinarily influential factor in history.